-- Helicobacter pylori: A bacteria that lives in the mucous lining of the stomach.
-Without treatment, the infection can lead to ulcers and, in some people, stomach cancer.
+Helicobacter pylori: A bacteria that lives in the mucous lining of the stomach.
+Without treatment, the infection can lead to ulcers and, rarely, stomach cancer.

-- Pernicious anemia: A form of anemia that occurs when the stomach lacks a naturally occurring substance needed to properly absorb and digest vitamin B12
+Pernicious anemia: A form of anemia that occurs when the stomach lacks a naturally occurring substance that is needed to properly absorb and digest vitamin B12

-- Bile reflux: A backflow of bile into the stomach
+Bile reflux: A backflow of bile (a liquid that is secreted by the liver and helps with digestion) into the stomach

-If gastritis is left untreated, it can lead to severe blood loss or, in some cases, increase the risk of developing stomach cancer.
+If gastritis is not treated, it can lead to severe blood loss or, in rare cases, can increase the risk of developing stomach cancer.

 What are the symptoms of gastritis?

-Symptoms of gastritis vary among individuals, and in many people there are no symptoms.
-However, the most common symptoms include:
+Symptoms of gastritis vary among individuals; many people have no symptoms.
+The most common symptoms include:

 How is gastritis diagnosed?

-After reviewing your personal and your family’s medical history as well as performing a thorough physical evaluation, your doctor may recommend any of the following tests to diagnose gastritis:
+Your doctor will review your personal and your family medical history and perform a thorough physical evaluation.
+Your doctor may recommend any of these tests to diagnose gastritis:

-- Blood test: The doctor may check your red blood cell count to determine whether you have anemia, which means that you do not have enough red blood cells.
+Blood test.
+The doctor may check your red blood cell count to learn if you have anemia, which means that you do not have enough red blood cells.

-- Stool test: This test checks for the presence of blood in your stool, a sign of gastritis.
+Stool test.
+This test checks for blood in your stool, which is a sign of gastritis.

 Should I have my blood tested for levels of certain vitamins and minerals if I have gastritis?

-If you have a gastrointestinal disease that leads to significant malabsorption, your doctor may measure some of the levels of vitamins and minerals in your blood.
-Atrophic gastritis, for example, is a condition which specifically leads to the malabsorption of vitamin B12.
-This vitamin can be measured in your blood if atrophic gastritis is suspected.
+If you have a gastrointestinal disease that leads to significant malabsorption (poor absorption of vitamins and nutrients by the intestine), your doctor may measure the levels of certain vitamins and minerals in your blood.
+Atrophic gastritis, for example, is a condition that specifically leads to the malabsorption of vitamin B12.
+This vitamin can be measured in your blood.

 If you are found to be anemic and your doctor believes it is a result of a nutrient deficiency, he or she may measure the level of iron in your blood.
-Iron, in fact, is the only mineral for which blood levels correlate with the total amount of iron stored in your body.
-Other minerals such as sodium, potassium, phosphorous, calcium, and magnesium, are found predominantly in the cells of your body, so blood levels of these nutrients can, at times, be misleading.
+Iron, in fact, is the only mineral for which blood levels are linked to the total amount of iron that is stored in your body.

 How is gastritis treated?

-Treatment for gastritis usually involves taking antacids and other drugs to reduce stomach acid, which causes further irritation to inflamed areas.
+Treatment for gastritis usually involves taking antacids and other drugs to reduce stomach acid.
 These medications will help relieve symptoms and promote healing.
-Your doctor will also recommend that you avoid foods and beverages that aggravate symptoms (such as hot or spicy foods).
-Also, avoiding nonsteroidal anti-inflammatory drugs (NSAIDs) could help.
+Also, avoiding nonsteroidal anti-inflammatory drugs (NSAIDs) can help.

 Most cases of gastritis improve quickly once treatment has been started.